 - 1. Obtain permission from their regularly scheduled instructor and receive assignments for the missed time - 2.
 Obtain permission from the supervising instructor for the make-up hours and/or credits - 3.
-Check in/out with the supervising instructor and must always remain under their supervision. - 4.
-Obtain a signature verification of all completed hours and/or credits from the supervising instructor
+Check-in/out with the supervising instructor and must always remain under their supervision. - 4.
+Obtain a signature verification of all completed hours and/or credits from the supervising instructor absences can make up any missed hours in the same manner as excused absences, however, priority for make-up hours and/or credit shall be granted to all excused absences first.

-Failure to obtain approval and verification from supervising instructor could result in loss of any extra hours completed.
+Failure to obtain approval and verification from the supervising instructor could result in the loss of any extra hours completed.
 All make-up requests are subject to space availability.
-Students with unexcused absences can make up any missed hours in the same manner as excused absences, however priority for make-up hours and/or credit shall be granted to all excused absences first.
+Students with unexcused